• Skip to main content

 When you leave the Treasury Room you can go to the next courtyard.
 The most beautiful part of the fourth and last courtyard is where the Mecidiye Pavilion was built in the 19th century.
 Here you can photograph the magnificent view of the Bosphorus.

 This mansion was closed to visitors for many years.
-However, as of 2025, you can now see the 19th century Ottoman decoration inside this baroque building.
-This part of the palace resembles Dolmabahce Palace in its westernized form.
+However, as of 2026, you can now see the 19th century Ottoman decoration inside this baroque building.
+This part of the palace resembles the Dolmabahce Palace in its westernized form.

 10. Baghdad Pavilion